-The objective of this chapter is to describe current best practice for emergency anaesthesia services.
 'Emergency' within this chapter applies to anaesthesia that is given in immediate (within minutes of a decision to operate) or urgent (within hours of a decision to operate) procedures as classified by the National Confidential Enquiry into Patient Outcome and Death (NCEPOD).

 The provision of emergency anaesthesia differs from elective anaesthesia in that it is required 24/7.
-The demands on the service vary in an unpredictable manner because of the severity of illness, urgency of treatment and number of cases.
+The demands on the service are projected to increase because of the demographic changes of an increasingly elderly population, which pose unprecedented challenges in the provision of emergency services.
+The demands vary in an unpredictable manner because of the severity of illness, urgency of treatment and number of cases.
 The unpredictable nature of emergency anaesthesia creates greater challenges to providing a service that meets recommended standards of care.
 This unpredictable nature means that hospitals need to have sufficient capacity and flexible systems in place that can respond to variations in demand and severity of patients' illnesses.